Q: Do I have to request my FBI report before I take the exam?

 A: KREC suggests requesting the FBI report as soon as you enroll in class or shortly thereafter.
 It will be imperative that you pay close attention to time frames and deadlines to ensure you are in compliance.

 Q: How long is my FBI report valid?

-A: FBI reports expire six (6) months from the date they are issued.
+A: FBI reports expire 90 days from the date they are issued.
 Since exam results expire sixty (60) days from the date of the exam, it is imperative that you pay close attention to time frames and deadlines to ensure your exam results and FBI report are valid at the time you submit your application.